sanketpadwal/GCDAI_INSAID_JAN20/Algorithms/Apriori/readme.md

 ## Problem Statement
-Segmentation of credit card customers based on their behaviour observed for 6 months.
+There are wide variety of indian cusines.
+Many dishes are made with different combinations of ingrediatents.
+Combination of ingredients is creatical for the cusine taste.
+Certain combination of ingrediaents are largely used where as certain combinations are to be avoided.

 ## Objective
- - Explore K-Mean algorithm
+ - Explore Apriori algorithm
- - Build interactive application using streamlit library
+ - Build interactive application to suggest which indian cuisine can be cooked based on available ingredients.

 ## About this dataset